nevillejackson/Unix/README.md

 The original 4 itsFOSS community articles are available here as .pdf files

+## The runit init system ##
+The subdirectory _runit_ contains an investigation of how runit is implemented in a range of Linux distributions.
+The original itsFOSS topic is available here ad .md files

 ## What does this repository hope to achieve ##
 A bringing together of papers on various issues arising among users of the Unix operating system, encompassing both Linux and BSD implementations.